EdwardPledger/divvy-api/README.md

 Other Notes:
 *) My implementation of api tokens is very crude (due to time constraint), I would have used JWT authentication with more time
-*) Didn't have time to create tests for the API, but I would have used Jest *) A lot of error handling is missing that I would have liked to had
+*) Didn't have time to finish testing, it's only partially implemented *) A lot of error handling is missing that I would have liked to have